jlweichen/Coffee-in-the-Cities/README.md

 2. Downtown Minneapolis (55402) has the most coffee shops total (14), with suburban Woodbury (55125) right behind it (12).
 3. The Caribou-only zip codes with the most stores are 55303 in Oak Grove and 55101 in downtown St. Paul, with 4 Caribou and 0 Starbucks.
 4. The Starbucks-only zip code with the most stores is 55104 in St. Paul, with 3 Starbucks and 0 Caribou.

+### Step 3: Machine Learning
+Some ideas for using ML with this data:
+1. Predicting the number of coffee shops in a given zip code based on ACS data
+2. Modelling the coverage of Caribou stores vs Starbucks nearest-neighbor
+3. Given a lat and long pair, determine whether a store location built there will be a Starbucks or Caribou store
+4. Finding zip codes that may offer opportunity to open a new store / underserved markets